 Kind of scary.
-Anybody who’s in a medium, large, or enterprise level business, strategic plans are a way of life.
+For anybody who’s in a medium, large, or enterprise-level business, strategic plans are a way of life.
 A daily part of your life.
 Small business though, strategic plans are kind of scary.
-And it’s often something that you associate or think of when you have to make a business plan, if you’re going to start a business or get financing.
+And it’s often something that you associate or think of when you have to make a business plan if you’re going to start a business or get financing.

 The simple thing about a strategic plan, here’s all the ideas you need to know real quick.

 Take away: by the time you’re done here with us, about ten minutes of your time, you’re going to be able to build a strategic plan, a real simple one, put some figures in there for yourself, of course, and then figure out how to measure yourself going forward.